 Bare Root Fagus sylvatica ‘Purpurea’ are grown in the fields without needing pots or compost and they need little in the way of water and fertiliser.
 They are a low input crop and are great value for money, this is the cheapest way to plant a new purple beech hedge.
 The plants are lifted from the nursery field with all the soil shaken off and delivered to you ready for planting.
 Bare root plants are available when dormant during the winter months from November until April, all our plants are sent out fresh within a day or two of ordering and should be planted within a few days of receiving them.

-Pot grown Purple Beech hedging plants are all grown here at the nursery under the watchful eye of our experienced horticulturalist staff and are available in the widest selection of sizes you will find from any nursery, selected from our growing beds and despatched out to you fresh, within a day or two of ordering.
+Pot grown Purple Beech hedge plants are all grown here at the nursery under the watchful eye of our experienced horticulturalist staff and are available in the widest selection of sizes you will find from any nursery, selected from our growing beds and despatched out to you fresh, within a day or two of ordering.

 Pot grown Purple Beech hedging plants have several advantages, because there is no root disturbance they may be planted all year round (they are always in season) and they will always establish quickly at any time of year.
 In most cases they will ‘catch up’ bare rooted or root ball plants of a larger size within a season or two and so are good value for money.